JavaScript Injector

 To get started, install the Screenly CLI.

-In order to use the JavaScript Injector, you need first to create the web asset.
+To use the JavaScript Injector, you first need to create the web asset.

 You can do that in the user interface, our CLI or by using our API directly.
 The recommended way to work with our JavaScript Injector is to use the CLI, so we will be using that for the documentation.